CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 The following specific threats and vulnerabilities are of particular importance in the area of ​​proper IT administration:

-### 2 1 Failures due to unregulated responsibilitiesIf the IT organization has the administrative responsibilities, eg. If, for example, planning, installation, documentation, patch management and monitoring are not clearly regulated or the regulations are not known and understood to the involved employees, this may mean that security-relevant tasks from these areas are not or not systematically carried out , Typical examples are an unclear definition of the responsibilities between IT and telecommunications technology, between office IT and production facilities or between application and platform operation.
+### 2 1 Failures due to unregulated responsibilities
+If the IT organization has the administrative responsibilities, eg. If, for example, planning, installation, documentation, patch management and monitoring are not clearly regulated or the regulations are not known and understood to the involved employees, this may mean that security-relevant tasks from these areas are not or not systematically carried out , Typical examples are an unclear definition of the responsibilities between IT and telecommunications technology, between office IT and production facilities or between application and platform operation.

 ### 2 2 Staff shortages of core competencies